Diabloxx/Yumi-Sugoi/UPDATE_SUMMARY.md

 3. Test the Ollama integration with the gemma3:4b model
 4. Consider adding analytics data visualization
 5. Test the fixed lockdown feature to ensure it works as expected
+6. Test the new hot-reload functionality in production environment
+7. Monitor dashboard statistics loading performance

 ## Known Issues
-None - all identified issues have been fixed.
+No critical issues - recent fixes have addressed all known problems.
+- Minor: Consider optimizing dashboard statistics loading for large datasets
+- Minor: Could add progress indicators for hot-reload operations

 ---
-Last updated: May 24, 2025
+Last updated: May 25, 2025